Man0ushka/Entrevoisin/README.md

 ### Build the project using gradle

-+ Now you just need to run the cmd "gradle build"
++ Now you just need to run the cmd "gradle build" in the app directory
-+ The project will now be built and you will have access to the "apk" files in the build folder at the root of the project

 ### Build the project using gradle

++ Once the project has been built, you can find a new subdirectory "build" in the app directory
++ You can then copy the ".apk" file (debug) and transfer it on your android mobile device to install the app

+### Build the project on Android Studio

++ If you utilize Android Studio, you just need to copy the source code of the app and open it as an existing project
-+ Alternatively you can build the project using the graddle wrapper by running the cmd: "gradlew build"
++ After syncing the files with gradle, you can build the project or launch it on your favorite emulated device
-+ This can be done without having gradle installed on your system as it will download and cache the Gradle binaries to build the project